parsear/fspiral/README.md

 Private Information Retrieval (PIR)
- Protocol kspir
+ Protocol faster Spiral
 =====

 ***

-The [kspir](https://github.com/parsear/kspir) is the implement of the paper [Faster FHE-based Single-Server Private Information Retrieval].
+The [faster Spiral](https://github.com/parsear/fspiral) is the implement of the paper [Faster Spiral: Low-Communication, High-Rate Private Information Retrieval].
 This library will be continuously updated to support more features.

 ## Requirements
 The runnig of this code requires a basic c++ toolchain, including